-Stage 4: Non-Sliding Training Drills (i.e., Non-contact)
+Stage 4: Non Contact Training (Introduce Movement)

 The athlete progresses to full non-sliding training drills (e.g., non-sliding push training, normal weightlifting, sprinting, plyometrics, etc.) under the direction of the medical and coaching staff.
 In addition, the athlete should undergo a maximal exertion test (e.g., BCTT or bike test) and follow up neurocognitive testing (e.g., ImPACT), if available, as part of their clinical assessment by the team or local medical staff.
 Stage 4 is completed when the athlete's neurocognitive test has returned to baseline, and their symptoms remain at pre-concussion baseline levels with maximal exertion and participation in non-sliding training.